ronakupadhyaya/Pokemon-auction/README.md

 	    ![](./images/setupDone.png)

 ## Part 1: User Login/Registration
 In this part we will set up our login and register routes.
-We will be working out of the `routes/auth.js` file for the following set of steps.
+We will be working out of the `routes` folder for the following set of steps.

 1. Implement a `GET /login` route which renders the provided `login.hbs` file
     - Navigating to `http://localhost:3000/login` should render a login form